postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-run-collection.md

 ## Running a collection in CI/CD

 When the collections run to your satisfaction, you can copy the commands into your CI/CD scripts to integrate them into your workflows.
+When adding the command to your CI/CD script, you may want to replace the API key with a variable.
 To learn more, see [Configuring the Postman CLI for CI](/docs/integrations/ci-integrations/#configuring-the-postman-cli-for-ci).

 ## Running a collection in a specific order